StepashaxGod/NewsCrypto/README.md

 Creating a archive.js file to work with the past.html:																			√ (YES)
-- (serves as the archive news page that asks for news from localstorage) Merging news(with each request to api server, if new news received, adding them to localstorage)					√ (YES) Displaying past news from localStorage based ont the date 																		(in process...)
+- (serves as the archive news page that asks for news from localstorage) Merging news(with each request to api server, if new news received, adding them to localstorage)					√ (YES) Displaying past news from localStorage based ont the date 																		√ (YES) Creating a login page login.html																											√ (YES) Logic for the login.html 																													(in process...)

 ## High level